CagriCatik/RRT-MPC/docs/configuration.md

 - `backend`: forwarded to `matplotlib.use` for headless execution.
 - `record_frames`: enables PNG frame capture of MPC predictions.
+- `prediction_pause`: dwell time between MPC predictions when visualising interactively.
+Increase this to slow down animations for demos.

+Frame directories are timestamped when using the GIF generation CLI helper, so multiple recordings can coexist safely.
+Clean-up is automatic unless the `--keep-frames` flag is passed.

 ## Example Configuration File